 Choose the right payments solution for you

 Admittedly, we’re a little biased here, but with reason.
-Lightspeed Payments is a completely integrated payment processing solution that our merchants love because it’s simple to get started, the fees are predictable and our customer support is always there when they need us.
+Lightspeed Payments is a completely embedded payment processing solution that our merchants love because it’s simple to get started, the fees are predictable and our customer support is always there when they need us.

-Ultimately, the choice is yours, but if you want to learn more about Lightspeed Payments and how it fits into your business, call our team of retail experts today and let’s talk.
+Obviously, the choice is yours, but if you want to learn more about Lightspeed Payments and how it fits into your business, call our team of retail experts today and let’s talk.

 Editor’s note: Nothing in this blog post should be construed as advice of any kind.
 Any legal, financial or tax-related content is provided for informational purposes only and is not a substitute for obtaining advice from a qualified legal or accounting professional.
 Where available, we’ve included primary sources.
 While we work hard to publish accurate content, we cannot be held responsible for any actions or omissions based on that content.
 Lightspeed does not undertake to complete further verifications or keep this blog post updated over time.

 News you care about.
 Tips you can use.